US Navy veteran leaves Iran day after scientist returns to Tehran - France 24

 He was sentenced the following year to at least 10 years in prison on charges that he insulted Iran's Supreme Leader Ayatollah Ali Khamenei and posted anti-regime remarks on social media under a pseudonym.

-He was flown to the capital Tehran but US officials said that White had been told not to leave Iran.

-In her statement, Joanne White gave few details on the release but thanked both the US and Swiss governments.
+In her statement, Joanne White gave few details on how the release transpired but thanked both the US and Swiss governments as well as Richardson.

-She also thanked Bill Richardson, a former US ambassador and governor who has often taken up high-profile cases of Americans detained overseas.

-Richardson in a statement said he had met with senior Iranian officials including Foreign Minister Mohammad Javad Zarif to win White's release.

-President Donald Trump's administration, which has been pushing a "maximum pressure" campaign on Iran that includes sweeping sanctions, in the past has resented efforts by Richardson, a former Democratic presidential candidate.
+The Trump administration, which has been pushing a "maximum pressure" campaign on Iran that includes sweeping sanctions, in the past has resented initiatives by Richardson, a former Democratic governor and presidential candidate.

+Richardson in a statement said he had met with senior Iranian officials including Foreign Minister Mohammad Javad Zarif to win White's release, explaining that his approach relies on "personal relations and respect."

+"The negotiations were complicated, especially given the high tensions and exchange of violence between the US and Iran in recent months," said Richardson, who added that Qatar -- a US ally that maintains stable relations with Iran -- also provided assistance.

 © 2020 AFP